zigtools/zls/README.md

 **Need support?
 Wanna help out?
 Join our [Discord server](https://discord.gg/5m5U3qpUhk)!**

-The Zig Language Server (ZLS) is a tool that implements Microsoft's Language Server Protocol for Zig in Zig.
-In simpler terms: it'll provide you with completions, go-to definition, [etc.](#features) when you write Zig code!
+ZLS is a non-official implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for [Zig](https://ziglang.org/) in Zig.
+It provides developers with IDE [features](#features) in their editor.

 ## Installation